tdiprima/threejs-playground/Code/annotations/testing/merged-circle.md

 var union = a.union(b)
 ```

-and it support WKT...yes...this looks very promising
+and it supports WKT...yes...this looks very promising

 <span style="color:blue;font-size:larger;">using JSTS, create two geometries given the external points in the arrays a and b</span>